JohnQuinn1/IEEE488-Quancom-python/README.txt

 To install: pip install .

-To upgrade: pip install —upgrade .
+To upgrade: pip install --upgrade .

 To remove: pip uninstall ieeeinterface